kosakoliver/ensemble-programming/README.md

 ## Evaluations of the execution of Ensemble Programs generated within the approach Maple using the prototypical reference implementation of Multipotent Systems

 Control Structures and Coordination
+- [MAPLE-Any-Agent]: video on YouTube depicting an exemplary usage of the Any-Agent
+- [MAPLE-All-Agent]: video on YouTube depicting an exemplary usage of the All-Agent
+- [MAPLE-Swarm-Agent]: video on YouTube depicting an exemplary usage of the Swarm-Agent
+- [MAPLE-Set-Agent]: video on YouTube depicting an exemplary usage of the Set-Agent
+- [MAPLE-Sequential-Execution]: video on YouTube depicting an exemplary sequential execution
+- [MAPLE-Parallel-Execution]: video on YouTube depicting an exemplary sequential execution
+- [MAPLE-Repeated-and-Conditional-Execution]: video on YouTube depicting an exemplary repeated and conditional execution
+- [MAPLE-Replanning-Execution]: video on YouTube depicting an exemplary repeated and conditional execution

 Collective Capabilities
  - [MAPLE-Forest-Fire-HTN-Design] - video demonstrating the Design of the Forest-Fire-HTN